NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 Cylc 8 no longer supports remote usernames in the workflow definition.

-Check your `suite.rc` and/or `site/archer2.rc` file and remove any lines like this:
+Check your `flow.cylc` and/or `site/archer2.rc` file and remove any lines like this:
 {% raw %}
 ~~~
           owner = {{ARCHER2_USERNAME}}